KnpLabs/KnpMenu/doc/04-Iterators.md

 Iterating over Menus
 ====================

-The simpliest way to iterate over your item object is to iterate over its direct children, thanks to the `IteratorAggregate` implementation.
-But the PHP iterators allows much more power to deal with our tree structure.
+The simplest way to iterate over your item object is to iterate over its direct children, thanks to the `IteratorAggregate` implementation.
+But the PHP iterators allow much more powerful options to deal with our tree structure.

 All the examples in this chapter will use the following tree: